 Advanced Search

-• Solving constrained approximation problems is important in the research of complex data fitting, and it directly affects the model’s capability to characterize complex data and its approximation accuracy.
-The constrained least-squares progressive and iterative approximation (CLSPIA) method can effectively solve the constrained approximation problem of interpolating some data points while approximating the remaining ones.
-Unfortunately, it suffers from a slow convergence speed.
-To overcome this shortcoming, we proposed a conjugate-gradient-based CLSPIA method by integrating the conjugate-gradient method into CLSPIA.
-Firstly, the inner-layer iteration of the Uzawa algorithm is solved using the CG-LSPIA method to solve the corresponding unconstrained optimization problem.
-Then, the outer-layer iteration is completed according to the iteration scheme of the Lagrange multiplier to handle the constraint conditions.
-The convergence of this algorithm is also theoretically proven.
-Finally, taking cubic B-spline curves and surfaces as examples, experimental results show that under the same error precision, the proposed algorithm reduces the total iteration number by an average of 83.07% and the CPU execution time by an average of 55.45% compared to the CLSPIA algorithm.
+• In the research of complex data fitting, solving constrained approximation problems is important, as it directly affects the model’s ability to represent complex data and its approximation accuracy.
+Although the constrained least-squares progressive and iterative approximation (CLSPIA) algorithm can effectively solve the constrained approximation problem of interpolating some data points while approximating the remaining ones, it suffers from a slow convergence rate.
+To overcome this shortcoming, we proposed a conjugate-gradient-based CLSPIA algorithm by integrating the conjugate-gradient algorithm into CLSPIA.
+First, the inner iteration of the Uzawa algorithm is solved using the CG-LSPIA algorithm to solve the corresponding unconstrained optimization problem.
+Then, the outer iteration of the Uzawa algorithm is performed according to the Lagrange multiplier iteration format to handle the constraints.
+Finally, the convergence of this algorithm is theoretically proven.
+Experimental results using cubic B-spline curves and surfaces as examples demonstrate that under the same error accuracy, the proposed algorithm reduces the total iteration number by an average of 83.07% and the CPU execution time by an average of 55.45% compared to the CLSPIA algorithm.

 • loading